theZackD/zacklang/README.md

   - Efficient merge checks (< 10μs for most cases)
   - C API implementation performs on par with native C++
   - Handles complex control flow structures efficiently
+- Jump Threading:
+  - Performance scales with the number of blocks and complexity of the control flow
+  - C API implementation is generally faster than the C++ implementation for smaller graphs
+  - Linear chains show predictable scaling, while complex patterns require more processing

 ## Building